ahoirg/RecentEarthquakesInTurkey/README.md

-# Recent Earthquakes In Turkey
+# Recent Earthquakes in Turkey — Mobile Application

 Mobile application that shows recent earthquakes occurred in Turkey.